-Field advisors ensure that there is no discrimination in enrollment or in the service of meals and that the approved non-discrimination poster is displayed to recipients.
-Advisors ensure that procedures have been established to receive complaints alleging discrimination and that children with disabilities are provided program benefits as prescribed by regulations.
+Field advisers ensure that there is no discrimination in enrollment or in the service of meals and that the approved non-discrimination poster is displayed to recipients.
+Advisers ensure that procedures have been established to receive complaints alleging discrimination and that children with disabilities are provided program benefits as prescribed by regulations.

 The verification of free and reduced-price applications procedure is evaluated to ensure that the appropriate number of applications are selected for verification and that any changes to eligibility category, which resulted from the verification process, are made within the required time frames.

 - Nutrient Analysis and Food Component Reports (NSLP sponsors only)

 During the administrative review, the field adviser reviews a nutrient analysis of menus to ensure that schools are serving meals that are consistent with federal standards for calories, saturated fat, sodium, and trans fat.
 Menus are also reviewed for meal component and quantity requirements.

 - Food Service Operating Costs and Administrative Costs (CACFP sponsors only)

 Food costs and operating costs are analyzed to document that all costs incurred are directly related to the CACFP and qualify as eligible expense items.
 Sponsors of family day care homes must have documentation to support the amount of administrative costs claimed each month.
 Advisers also verify that the amount received for meals is distributed to providers within five (5) days of receipt.